depop-archive/archived-django-concurrent-test-helper/README.rst

             results = call_concurrently(1, func_to_test)
         assert results[0] == 'so special'

+.. _string-import-paths:

 Lastly, you can pass a string import path to a function rather than the function itself.
 The format is: ``'dotted module.path.to:function'`` (NOTE colon separates the name to import, after the dotted module path).

 This can be nice when you don't want to import the function itself in your test to pass it.
 But more importantly it is *essential* in some cases, such as when ``f`` is a decorated function whose decorator returns a new object (and ``functools.wraps`` was not used).
 In that situation we will not be able to introspect the import path from the function object's ``__module__`` (which will point to the decorator's module instead), so for those cases calling by string is *mandatory*.
+(Celery tasks decorated with ``@app.task`` are an example which need to be called by string path)

 .. code:: python